Riya-elma/Activities_mod2/README.md

 # Activities_mod2

-Who : “  “ mainly targets people who would like to learn more about basic electrical components and parameters , study and apply basic formulas and also to simplify tough electrical calculations.
+Who : The application mainly targets people who would like to learn more about basic electrical components and parameters , study and apply basic formulas and also to simplify tough electrical calculations.

 What : The main Objectives of the project is to
 1. Develop an application where the user can select any topic of choice from the manual and use it.